Salko-Agent/Salko-Agent/README.md

 # Hi there!
-I'm Salih Batanovic 👋
+I'm Salih  👋

 Full-Stack Developer, System Architect, and Founder of **[BMS Digital Solutions](https://bmsdigitalsolutions.com)** in Vienna, Austria.